tonyspiro/progressive-image/README.md

 # [dynamic-image](http://tonyspiro.com)
 A JQuery plugin that dymanically adjusts the source of your images (small to large) for different browser widths.
+Useful if you want to serve large images and don't want the loading down effect that comes with them.
+It loads the images:

+1. Src Version (keep this small)
+2. Mobile Version
+3. Tablet Version
+4. Full Version

+This creates a blurr to in focus effect which is a better alternative to longer loading times and loading down.

+Plus!
+This makes it so that your user will be served the correct image size per their browser size, thus eliminating unnessessarily large images for mobile devices.

+Dynamic Image dynamically serves images to the user based on their browser size.

 Easy to use:
 -------